Oxfam supports workers’ rights

-- Find out about our campaign achievements.
+Find out more about our campaign achievements.

-- We support training for workers’ representatives, particularly women workers, to help them build their knowledge of their rights and their skills in campaigning to get those rights respected.
+- We support training for workers representatives, particularly women workers, to help them build their knowledge of their rights and their skills in campaigning to get those rights respected.

 - We provide educational resources for high school teachers, to help students learn about conditions facing the workers who make their sneakers.